Twitch co-founder Kevin Lin exits COO role, now filled by former Pandora COO Sara Clemens

 She also oversaw Pandora’s purchases of data company Next Big Sound, and the $450 million acquisition of Ticketfly.

-Prior to Pandora, Clemens was on the executive team at LinkedIn responsible for corporate development and new ventures and specifically helped the company enter the Chinese market.
+Prior to Pandora, Clemens was on the executive team at LinkedIn, responsible for corporate development and new ventures, and specifically helped the company enter the Chinese market.
 As to whether she could do the same for Twitch is far less certain — Twitch is banned in China, where it would otherwise have to compete with local rivals like Douyu TV and Panda TV.
 However, even without a means of entry in China, Clemens’ range of expertise can still aid Twitch in a number of ways.

 Before Pandora and LinkedIn, Clemens led product and partnerships at Xbox and was a founding member of the team that created Microsoft’s AR headset, HoloLens.